PRP Education

 Who Might Benefit Most?

-• You’re active and want to avoid or delay surgery
+• Are active and seeking to delay or avoid surgery

-• You’re recovering from an orthopedic procedure and want to support healing
+• Are recovering from orthopedic procedures and want to enhance healing

 • Innovative Regenerative Therapy